nutanix/karbon-platform-services/workshops/karbon-services-quick-start-ai-inference/index.rst

    .. note::

       The pipeline's input data source is selected using a category named *youtube-8m* with a value of *channel1*.
-Like all Xi IoT data pipeline inputs, YouTube-8M data sources are selected dynamically using categories.
+Like all Karbon Services for IoT data pipeline inputs, YouTube-8M data sources are selected dynamically using categories.
 This dynamic nature makes adding and changing data sources at scale much easier than if they were static.
 It also means that data sources can be easily changed without changes to transformation code.